yurkinh/ImagesGallery/README.md

 # ImagesGallery
-Gallery image with caching using Glidex and Nuke
+Image gallery with caching using Glidex and Nuke